- The Atlantic at sunrise?

 In fact, everything Jesus did was to restore God’s beauty in the men and women he met.
 When he found embers of beauty hidden under sin or brokenness, he cleared away the ash and blew beauty into flame.

-What a difference it would make if we could learn to see people like Jesus did.
+What a difference it would make if we could learn to see people as Jesus did.

 Even where you’re still seeing objects or obstacles instead of seeing people, Jesus sees his beauty in your eyes.
 He wants to clear away the ash.
 He wants to blow the dimly glowing embers of sight into flame so you can see.